-There are currently 16 Groups who all have their own teacher.
+There are over 15 groups, who all have their own teacher.
 Groups are identified by Colour. e.g. Blue Group.
-There are 10 additional teachers including the Headteacher and Deputy Headteacher. and 54 Teaching Assistants some of whom are specialist HLTA.
-Heltwate has 163 contracted pupil places.
+There are additional teachers including the Headteacher and Deputy Headteacher. and over 70 Teaching Assistants some of whom are specialist HLTA.
+Heltwate has over 168 contracted pupil places.